syncfusion-content/javascript-docs/js/RichTextEditor/Getting-Started.md

 {% endhighlight %}

-The output of the above steps is to send the feedback without content.
+The output of the above steps is to send the feedback without content as follows.

 ![](Getting-Started_images/Getting-Started_img6.png)